Superrehtard/old_diaspora_wiki/Alternate-get-involved-page.md

 ### If you have a couple of hours
 *as a user*

-* make a turorital(written or video)
+* make a tutorial (written or video)
 * confirm bugs
 * come up with new feature requests
-* join Diaspora Grassroots and find out more about how to expand the Diaspora community to the world.
 * Learn to code!
 Diaspora is a great way to get your feet wet programming!

 *as a hacker*